ascott1/ethical-web-dev/web-apps-that-work-everywhere/02-url.md

 # URL Design

-The humble link is the most fundamental building block of the web.
-The ability to connect to any page on the web with the click of a button is the driving force behind much of the web’s history.
+The ability to connect to any resource on the web with a URL is what makes the everywhere web possible.
+This makes the humble link one of the most powerful aspects of the web.
 As developers we should aim to expose permanent, human readable, deep links to our users.

 In 1996 the creator of the web, Tim Berners-Lee, drafted [Universal Resource Identifiers -- Axioms of Web Architecture](https://www.w3.org/DesignIssues/Axioms.html).
 This document consists of several axioms of URL design, many technical in nature, but the first (and arguably most important) is “universality.”
 By Berners-Lee’s definition, “any resource anywhere can be given a URI” and “any resource of significance *should* be given a URI” (emphasis mine).
 By conforming to these expectations of the web we make it easier for our users to share and interact with the web.